chrisburnell/chrisburnell.com/src/posts/recipes/2015-02-01-caramel-popcorn.md

 authors: my mother
 ---

-0. Pop the {~ include content/ingredient.liquid id="unpopped popcorn" %} and spread on one or more cooking sheets (one 9" x 13" or two 8" x 8").
+0. Pop the unpopped popcorn and spread on one or more cooking sheets (one 9" x 13" or two 8" x 8").
-0. Combine the {~ include content/ingredient.liquid id="margarine" %}, {~ include content/ingredient.liquid id="brown sugar, packed" %}, {~ include content/ingredient.liquid id="corn/golden syrup" %}, and {~ include content/ingredient.liquid id="salt" %} in a pan.
+0. Combine the margarine, brown sugar, packed, corn/golden syrup, and salt in a pan.
 0. Stir over medium heat *until boiling*, and boil while stirring for *5 minutes*.
-0. Remove from heat and stir in {~ include content/ingredient.liquid id="vanilla extract" %} and {~ include content/ingredient.liquid id="baking soda" %}.
+0. Remove from heat and stir in vanilla extract and baking soda.
-0. Toss over popcorn and {~ include content/preheat.liquid text="bake for *one hour* at *120°C/250°F*" %}, tossing every *15 minutes*.
+0. Toss over popcorn and <a id="preheat-step" href="#preheat">bake for 1 hour at 120°C/250°F</a>, tossing every *15 minutes*.